Dr. Sharon A. Kerrick

 502.272.8403 • firstname.lastname@example.org

 Dr. Richardson is a Professor of Accounting.
-Primary teaching areas are financial accounting.
+Primary teaching areas are financial accounting and MBA.
 He received his Bachelor’s Degree from the University of Puget Sound, an MBA from Pacific Lutheran University, and a Ph.D. from the University of Oregon.
-Previous professional experience includes: Manager, Dwyer Pemberton & Coulson, CPA; Arthur Andersen & Co.; Financial Vice President, Affiliated American Corp.
+Previous professional experience includes: Manager, Dwyer Pemberton & Coulson, CPAs; Arthur Andersen & Co, CPAs.; Financial Vice President, Affiliated American Corp; and Operations Manager and Controller, Ostrom Mushroom Farms.

 Dr. Mike H. Ryan